Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 In this hands-on lab, I simulated being a Security Analyst for the mid-sized retail company, and investigated the final report for the recent data breach incident.

-The scenario of this entry is described as such:
+The scenario of this entry was described as such:

 "You recently joined the security team as a level-one security operation center (SOC) analyst at a mid-sized retail company.
 Along with its physical store locations, your company also conducts operations in e-commerce, which account for 80% of its sales.